jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

         - ex: have them shadow CEO for 6 months
         - ex: set them on useful tasks (even if it is outside their comfort zone), don’t let them settle
     - team building
-        - “Make managers trade away their MnMs, let them keep the raisins”
+        - "Make managers trade away their MnMs, let them keep the raisins"
     - people leaving a company usually isn’t b/c compensation, so listen carefully to what they are frustrated with
     - career growth is like surfing
         - you want to surf in the right industry/spot and try to catch the best wave/company and ride it as long as you can